Classes and Functions¶

 09:45:00

-is the object the method is invoked on, which is called the subject.
+Note: print_time is the name of the method , and start is the object the method is invoked on, which is called the subject.

-Inside the method, the subject is assigned to the first parameter, so in this case start is assigned to time
+Inside the method, the subject is assigned to the first parameter, so in this case start is assigned to time.

 class Time: